-This November, round up your mates for the Mighty River Run for a 6-day boating adventure on the spectacular Murray River to support kids living with disability in South Australia
+This November, round up your mates for the Mighty River Run for a boating adventure on the spectacular Murray River to support kids living with disability.

-Novita provides child development, rehabilitation and disability services to young clients, as well as support for their families and carers.
-We support children and young people throughout their childhood and adolescent years, in Adelaide, regional South Australia and beyond.
+Novita provides supports, services and equipment to kids, young people and adults living with disability, as well as support for their families and carers.
+We’ve been doing what we do for over 80 years in Adelaide, regional South Australia and beyond.

-Our aim is to help all children and young people living with disability to enjoy every aspect of their lives – whether at home, at kindergarten, primary or high school, in the playground or on the sports field – and allow them to discover their full potential.
+Our aim is to help all children, young people and adults living with disability to enjoy every aspect of their lives – whether at home, at kindergarten, primary or high school, in the playground or on the sports field – and allow them to discover their full potential.

 Through our broader work with families and communities, Novita’s life-changing services have a direct impact on thousands of South Australians.

 “The reason we got involved with the run is because we normally go on a trip along the river each year and thought this year we will join the Mighty River Run to meet some great people along the way and help raise some money for Novita to help as many kids out at we can.
 To raise the funds we got prizes donated from local businesses for a raffle, did a can and bottle drive in our hometown, had businesses sponsor us and received a lot of donations from the community.”

 - Jarrod Reid, Crew Captain of The River Boys, first run in 2018

 How you help